 HCI PhD position at University of Rochester

-Dr. Zhen Bai, who co-leads the ROCHCI group (http://roc-hci.com/), is welcoming PhD applicants to join the Department of Computer Science at University of Rochester from Fall 2021.
+Dr. Zhen Bai, who co-leads the ROCHCI group (http://roc-hci.com/), is welcoming PhD applicants to join the Department of Computer Science at University of Rochester.
 I seek talented students with a research passion that intersects HCI and AI, with a special focus on Augmented and Virtual Reality, Embodied Conversational Agent, and Human-AI collaboration to shape the future of learning, communication, and quality of life.
 The PhD position will be fully funded and there is no application fee to apply for the program.

 - Bachelor’s or master’s degree in Computer Science, Electronic Engineering, Information Systems or related fields